qor/doc/plugins/worker.md

 # Worker

-[Worker](https://github.com/qor/worker) runs a single Job in the background, it can do so immediately or at a scheduled time.
+[Worker](https://github.com/qor/worker) runs a single [*Job*](https://en.wikipedia.org/wiki/Job_(computing)) in the background, it can do so immediately or at a scheduled time.

 Once registered with [QOR Admin](../chapter2/setup.md), [Worker](https://github.com/qor/worker) will provide a `Workers` section in the navigation tree, containing pages for listing and managing the following aspects of Workers:

-  - All Jobs.
+  - All *Jobs*.
-  - Running: Jobs that are currently running.
+  - Running: *Jobs* that are currently running.
-  - Scheduled: Jobs which have been scheduled to run at a time in the future.
+  - Scheduled: *Jobs* which have been scheduled to run at a time in the future.
-  - Done: finished Jobs.
+  - Done: finished *Jobs*.
   - Errors: any errors output from any Workers that have been run.

-The admin interface for a schedulable Job will have an additional `Schedule Time` input, with which administrators can set the scheduled date and time.
+The admin interface for a schedulable *Job* will have an additional `Schedule Time` input, with which administrators can set the scheduled date and time.

 [![GoDoc](https://godoc.org/github.com/qor/worker?status.svg)](https://godoc.org/github.com/qor/worker)